 Intangible assets acquired separately

-Intangible assets that are acquired by the Company are measured at cost, less accumulated amortization and accumulated impairment losses, if any.
+Intangible assets that are acquired by the Company are measured on initial recognition at cost.
+Subsequently, intangible assets are carried at cost less accumulated amortisation and accumulated impairment losses, if any.

 Internally generated intangible assets - Research and development

 Research costs are expensed as incurred.
-Development costs are capitalised only if the expenditure can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the company intends to and has sufficient resources to complete development and to use or sell the asset.
-The expenditures to be capitalized include the cost of materials and other costs directly attributable to preparing the asset for its intended use.
-Other development expenditures are recognized in profit or loss as incurred.
+Development costs are capitalised only if the expenditure can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the Company intends to and has sufficient resources to complete development and to use or sell the asset.
+The expenditures to be capitalised include the cost of materials and other costs directly attributable to preparing the asset for its intended use.
+Other development expenditures are recognised in statement of profit and loss as incurred.

 ii) Amortisation

-Amortization is recognized in the income statement on a straight-line basis over the estimated useful lives of intangible assets or on any other basis that reflects the pattern in which the asset's future economic benefits are expected to be consumed by the entity.
-Intangible assets that are not available for use are amortized from the date they are available for use.
+Amortisation is recognised in statement of profit and loss on a straight-line basis over the estimated useful lives of intangible assets or on any other basis that reflects the pattern in which the asset's future economic benefits are expected to be consumed by the Company.
+Intangible assets that are not available for use are amortised from the date they are available for use.

 The estimated useful lives are as follows: